Earlier this month the first part of the network launched in Wellington.

 Kumar also says LoRaWAN complements existing wireless data networks.

 No spectrum licence fees and low-power requirements mean customers can cheaply roll-out hundreds of sensors.
-LoRaWAN devices can have five to 10 years battery life and a long range — up to 20 km away from urban areas.
+Devices can have five to 10 years battery life and a long range — up to 20 km away from urban areas.

 It sounds like a technology designed for New Zealand’s rural economy.